chinamike65/hugo-tuolesi/content/book3/book3en.md

 Abstinence and precepts include three aspects: taking refuge in the Buddha, not ghosts and spirits; taking refuge in the Dharma, without harming sentient beings; taking refuge in the Sangha, and not making evil friends.
 This is called forbidden precepts, which is said in the Great Parinirvana Sutra.

-(1) Those who have taken refuge in the Buddha, but not ghosts and spirits, "The Great Nirvana Sutra" says: "If you take refuge in the Three Jewels, it is a matter of right and near, and you should never take refuge in other gods and gods."
+(1) Those who have taken refuge in the Buddha, but not ghosts and spirits, "The Great Parinirvana Sutra" says: "If you take refuge in the Three Jewels, it is a matter of right and true, and you should never take refuge in other gods and gods."

 The difference between heretics and Buddhism has been discussed before, and I understand that only Buddhism has the true Dharma of liberation, which can lead sentient beings to Nirvana.